albefaedda/cfk-prod-ready-deployment/README.md

-# Confluent for Kubernetes - from Dev to Production ready deployment
+# Confluent for Kubernetes

+Deployment of Confluent for Kubernetes:
+- PLAINTEXT
+- SSL
+- SASL/PLAIN + LDAP
+- RBAC/MDS
+- Monitoring (Prometheus + Grafana)

-Deployment of Confluent for Kubernetes, step-by-step, PLAINTEXT -> SSL -> SASL/PLAIN + LDAP -> RBAC/MDS, with custom users for Confluent Platform components and added Monitoring with Prometheus and Grafana
+Using custom users names for Confluent Platform components and added Monitoring with Prometheus and Grafana.

 ## Prerequisites